Preparing for your exchange

 • compulsory psychiatric treatment

-It is important to let the doctor know of any significant medical problems you have as soon as possible, so that appropriate arrangements can be made for your support.
-In particular, the doctor would need to know about any important on-going problems such as diabetes, heart disease, high blood pressure, mental health problems etc. You should bring with you any medical notes you have concerning your illness, together with enough medication for a least the first month.
+If you have any pre-existing medical issues that may require treatment or medicines during your stay, please fix an appointment at your nearest GP as soon as possible, so that appropriate arrangements can be made for your support.
+In particular, the doctor would need to know about any important ongoing problems such as diabetes, heart disease, high blood pressure, mental health problems, etc. You should bring with you any medical notes you have concerning your condition, together with enough medication for at least the first month.

-A pharmacy is also a useful source of information and a pharmacist can provide basic medications for minor illnesses such as colds, coughs or hay fever - over-the-counter medicines may also be cheaper than prescription medication.
-There is a small pharmacy in the University shop and several local pharmacies near the University.
-You should make an appointment to see the doctor if symptoms persist.
-You can also call NHS Direct for help and advice by simply dialing 111 at any time or visit their website.
+Pharmacies (also known as 'chemists' in the UK) are also a useful source of information and can provide basic medications for minor illnesses such as colds, coughs or hay fever.
+Over-the-counter medicines may also be cheaper than prescription medication.
+There are several local pharmacies near the University.
+If your symptoms persist, you should make an appointment to see a doctor.
+You can also call NHS Direct for help and advice by simply dialling 111 at any time or visiting their website.

-The University has a Centre for Wellbeing, which provides counselling and emotional support for a wide range of personal issues and mental health problems.
+The University has a Centre for Wellbeing, which provides counselling and emotional support for a wide range of personal issues and mental health problems, as well as family planning services.
 The Centre offers 20-minute drop-in sessions or you can arrange a longer session by telephoning 01483 689498 or emailing email@example.com.

 The Erasmus/Exchange Orientation is your introduction to your study exchange at the University of Surrey and will provide practical and academic information, as well as being a great opportunity to meet other exchange students and see something of the local area before your studies begin.
 The 2-day Orientation is compulsory for all exchange students, apart from Nursing placement students who will be emailed a separate orientation programme.